 There are no words to describe how amazing strawberry milk gelatin tastes, let alone the fragrance in the kitchen.
 It’s a family favorite and we always giggle when it bounces its way to the dining room table.
 Fun and silly, it’s above all like biting into a delicate cloud of strawberries.

 If you love strawberry ice cream or milk or pudding, this pink, velvety dessert is for you.

 On top of it, homemade Strawberry Milk Jello is also really healthy, since it’s filled with the tasty flavor of fresh strawberries.

 Moreover, it’s made with evaporated milk instead of sweetened condensed milk.
 The reason: Evaporated milk is essentially the same thing but there’s one major difference: It’s sugar free.
-So, if you’re watching your carbs or calories or have diabetic family members, try sweetening this wobbly jelly dessert with zero-calorie, zero-carb monk fruit.
+So, if you’re watching your carbs or calories or have diabetic family members, try sweetening this wobbly jelly dessert with a zero-calorie, zero-carb sugar replacement.
 Then, one serving of Strawberry Milk Jello only has 130 calories.